MSC Southeast Policies and Procedures

 Do not include overly large graphics in your Web pages.
 Some users are viewing documents using slow speed modems and downloading these images can take a great deal of time.
 Graphics should be included in Web site materials only to the extent necessary to accomplish the purpose of the document.

 Use ALT tags for all graphics and images that are not duplicated in text.

 Do not use audio, pictures or videos of people without their specific written consent.

 Do not use images or data which would be abusive, profane, harassing or sexually offensive to the average person.

 Copyrighted materials must be cleared for use.
 Trademarks are the property of their owners and must be used by permission.
 Permission documents must be obtained if necessary and provided to MPR.

 Personal Web Pages

-Commercial, for-profit activities or advertising in any form is not allowed on the Southeast Technical Web site
+Commercial, for-profit activities or advertising in any form is not allowed on the MSC Southeast Web site

 Web page authors should check their pages regularly to make sure information is up-to-date and links are operational.
 MPR will review the entire Web site continuously for currency and accuracy of links.
 Every page will be checked for expiration date, continuation of the person indicated as being responsible for the page, continued existence of the links embedded in the page, etc. Discrepancies will be noted to the responsible page master or department for correction.
 Any page that is not upgraded after notification will be removed.